-Maximun Entropy (MaxEnt) is a software program used to model species distributions by using georeferenced occurrence data and environmental variables to predict suitable habitat for a species (Phillips et al., 2006).
-This model is successfully used for disaster risk modeling also.
+Maximun Entropy (MaxEnt) is a software program used to model species distributions by using geo-referenced occurrence data and environmental variables to predict suitable habitat for a species (Phillips et al., 2006).
+This model is also successfully used for disaster risk modeling.
 Variables listed in Table 1 were incorporated into MaxEnt (version 3.4.1) along with occurrence data of hazards to determine potential disaster risk zone.
-We selected ten 1000 maximum iterations and 10 replicates during modeling (Barbet-Massin et al., 2012).
+We selected 1000 maximum iterations and 10 replicates during the modeling (Barbet-Massin et al., 2012).
 We used 70 percent of data to train and rest to validate the model.
 The maximum sum of sensitivity and specificity (MaxSSS) threshold is appropriate to convert the continuous probability map to binary map when only presence data are available from the field (Liu et al., 2013).
-Therefore, this threshold was used to produce the risk flood and landslide risk of the study area.
+Therefore, this threshold was used to produce the flood risk and landslide risk of the study area.

 For environmental modeling, wide range of models (e.g. BIOCLIM, BRT, DOMAIN, GARP, GLM, and MaxEnt) has been developed to cover aspects as diverse as climate change, biogeography, biology, spatial ecology and habitat management.
-These models have been used to predict the distribution of plants, and animals (Gillespie and Walter, 2001; Guisan et al., 1998; Pearce and Ferrier, 2000; Phillips et al., 2006).
+These models have been used to predict the distribution of plants, and animals (Gillespie and Walter, 2001; Guisan et al., 1998;

+Pearce and Ferrier, 2000; Phillips et al., 2006).
 These species distribution models are also using to predict the risk of landslides (Goetz et al., 2011), fires (Renard et al., 2012), accidents (Maher and Summersgill, 1996) and diseases (Murray et al., 2011).
-Due to the chance of not occurring the hazards due other causes like human protection and other environmental causes like protection of forests to prevent the flood and landslides, researcher's field visit, the recording of the true absence data points is a challenging task during the study.
+Due to the chance of not occurring the hazards during the researcher's field visit, the recording of the true absence data points is a challenging task during the study.
 Moreover, collection of large number of data for hazards is also another challenge in research.

-Therefore model which needs only presence data from the field is becoming more popular among the species distribution models.
+Therefore, model which needs only presence data from the field is becoming more popular among the species distribution models.
 In this scenario MaxEnt needs only presence data for the modeling (Phillips et al., 2006).
-Therefore, this study used MaxEntsoftware to model the hazards of the district.
+Therefore, this study used MaxEnt software to model the hazards of the district.